Walking Tour

 1947

-Since 1930 this site has seen many changes: from a small general store, to a large general store, to a large hotel and cafe, to an empty lot, to the present day Bank of Montreal.
+Since 1930 this site has seen many changes: from a small general store, to W.O.
+Harper's General Store, to the New Palace Hotel and Cafe, to an empty lot, to the present day Bank of Montreal.

 35. Aerial Links